johnthethird/delsolr/README.txt

+== DO NOT USE!
+Specific hacks for a client app.
+The main gist being using the tag and ex lucene commands to do multi-valued faceting.
+One of these days we will productize it for general consumption, with the requiste blog post.

 = delsolr

 http://delsolr.rubyforge.org

 == DESCRIPTION:

 DelSolr is a light weight ruby wrapper for solr.
 It's intention is to expose the full power of solr queries while keeping the interface as ruby-esque as possible.

 == Installation